MURE v2 - SMURE: Serpent - MCNP Utility for Reactor Evolution.

 On a 2.4 GHz Pentium 4, the compilation of MURE takes about 2 minutes.
 Run times depend mainly on MCNP run times; for the evolving examples provided, and using the quasi-multi group approach, the typical run time is about 10 minutes.

 MURE runs on the LINUX operating system and most likely will run on any UNIX computer.
 Expanding and compiling the code system requires 120 MB of hard disk space.

 · A C++ compiler (such as g++ of GCC)

 · MCNP or MCNPX (C00740MNYCP02) or SERPENT2 (available at http://montecarlo.vtt.fi/)

 · If coupling with thermics and thermal-hydraulics is required: COBRA-EN (P00507IBMPC00)

 · For graphical user interface (GUI): ROOT (http://root.cern.ch)

 · For radiotoxicity post processing calculations: LAPACK library (available for any LINUX distribution or at http://www.netlib.org/lapack)

-The package is transmitted on a CD in a .tar format which includes reference material, documentation, source files, and sample problems.
+The package is transmitted digitally as a download link in a .tar format, which includes reference material, documentation, source files, and sample problems.
 No executables are included with the package.